Yuanhl4/514_project/README.md

 Breathing only from your mouth in long-term will lead to health issues, includes: Malocclusion, Facial differences, Obstructive sleep apnea.
 The Mouth Breathing Helper will help users to develop the habit to breath through mouth instead of mouth.

 # System expection:
-ESP32 combined with a distance detector (sound or laser) will measure the distance between the eyes and the stuff.
-When users’ eyes are too close to books or screens, it will remind users.The timer will count 25min and remind users to stop and relax their eyes.
+ESP32 with a humidity and temperature sensor will determine wether the users are breathing through mouth and remind them to stop.
+An remote terminal with a screen and  a counter will show more information of mouth breathing in one day.

 # Sketch